daormar/debasher/doc/design_doc_resident.md

   no new engine mechanism, it is just another entry in `self.opts`; a sensible default applies if the module does not declare it.
-- **Periodic self-triggered snapshots (opt-in)**: nothing otherwise ever closes an epoch on its own; without this, the message log's safety cap (point 3) becomes the normal failure mode instead of an actual safety net for any `resident` program with no external actor triggering `start_snapshot` periodically, `Supervisor` or not.
+- **Periodic self-triggered snapshots (opt-in)**: nothing otherwise ever closes an epoch on its own; without this, the input log's safety cap (point 3) becomes the normal failure mode instead of an actual safety net for any `resident` program with no external actor triggering `start_snapshot` periodically, `Supervisor` or not.
 A timer thread, gated by a `SNAPSHOT_INTERVAL_SECS` class attribute/option (`None`, disabled, by default), that calls the